jlenoble/typed-method/docs/index.md

 * `negate`: String.
 Gives a name to the negated method (like in `greater/lowerOrEqual` or `includes/isStrictlyIncluded`).
 * `strict`: String.
 Must be used in conjunction with `condition` option.
 Helps define a stricter version of the method (like in `greaterOrEqual/greater` or `includes/includesStrictly`).
 * `loose`: String.
 Must be used in conjunction with `condition` option.
 Helps define a looser version of the method (like in `greater/greaterOrEqual` or `includesStrictly/includes`).
 * `condition`: String.
 Used in combination with `strict` or `loose` options.
-Specifies the marginal method with which the method can be rendered stricter or looser.
+Specifies the marginal method with which the method can be rendered stricter or looser

+## Special implementations !heading

+When dealing with methods returning booleans, sometimes their truth is known in advance, making any computations useless/wasteful.
+Two special implementations are provided so as to specify certain results, namely `succeed` and `fail`.

+Reciprocal, negated, conditional methods recognize them and are optimized accordingly.

 ## License !heading